If you're considering a road trip around Iceland,

 - Less busy tourist attractions.
 The Golden Circle would still be busy as it is one of the major tourist attractions that every tour bus operator would take the tourists to visit, but I would imagine it would be multiple times busier during the high season.
 In some places, we were still able to find ourselves alone with nature and no hordes of tourists around us.
 It was lovely.
 It also helps that we went to many lesser known tourist attractions in addition to the major ones.
 (Note: Might not apply anymore; Iceland seems to be busy all year long now.)

 - Longer days than if you visit during the winter or autumn.
-When we were there, it was never really completely dark.
-At midnight, it still looked like sunset and it stayed that way until morning.
+It's never really completely dark in Iceland in May.
+At midnight, it still looks like sunset and it stayed that way until dawn.
 Longer days means more hours to explore and more things you can see.
 And there is a lot to see in Iceland!

 - Friendlier weather, at least compared to winter weather.
 Temperatures would be generally above 5° Celsius and we only experienced snow maybe once in the two weeks we spent in Iceland, and it was right in a valley surrounded by mountains by an old, mostly forgotten swimming pool called Seljavallalaug that we hiked to one morning.
 Even that didn't last very long.
 Anyway, it would still be wet and windy, but that's Icelandic weather in general.
 Do pack a good rain coat/windbreaker and be sure to check the weather and road conditions before you head out for the day!

 - Lambing season is on, and it means cute overload at every turn!
-Baby sheep are super cute and you'll see them everywhere but especially in South Iceland near the town of Vik.
+Baby sheep are super cute and you'll see them everywhere when you visit Iceland in May, but especially in South Iceland near the town of Vik.
 You better watch out, though, because baby sheep have zero understanding of where they should and should not be so you'll occasionally find them hang out in the middle of the road.
 Please don't hit them.

 - Last but not least, puffins!
 Puffin season is usually between mid-April to mid-August, so mid-May is a good time to view them.
 We didn't get to see them in South Iceland where they were supposed to be in abundance but we did get to see them at a bird-viewing area near Bakkagerði in eastern Iceland.
 They are very entertaining to watch.
 You should see them at least once!